-June 19, 2023 Fredericton, New Brunswick Under the Vestcor Act, Vestcor Corp. (or "VCorp") is established as a non-share, not-for-profit corporation that is owned by its Members, currently the New Brunswick Public Service Pension Plan (NBPSPP) and the New Brunswick Teachers' Pension Plan (NBTPP), referred to as "the Founding Members".
-VCorp's purpose is to be a holding company for Vestcor Inc. (or "Vestcor").
+June 17, 2024 Fredericton, New Brunswick

+Under the Vestcor Act, Vestcor Corp. is established as a non-share, not-for-profit corporation that is owned by its Members, currently the New Brunswick Public Service Pension Plan (NBPSPP) and the New Brunswick Teachers' Pension Plan (NBTPP), referred to as "the Founding Members".
+Vestcor Corp.'s purpose is to be a holding company for Vestcor Inc.

 Vestcor Corp. and Vestcor Inc. (collectively the "Vestcor Group"), operate on a commercial basis using sound business practices.
-The Act also requires that each Member of VCorp be a client of Vestcor.
+The Act also requires that each Member of Vestcor Corp. be a client of Vestcor Inc.

-The Act provides for the Board of Directors of VCorp (or "Board") to consist of a minimum of eight directors, four of whom are appointed by the NBPSPP and four by the NBTPP.
+The Act provides for the Board of Directors of Vestcor Corp. (or "Board") to consist of a minimum of eight Directors, four of whom are appointed by the NBPSPP and four by the NBTPP.
 The Board may be increased by up to another four potential seats in the event new Members are admitted.

-Each director is appointed for a term of three years and may be reappointed at the discretion of the appointing Member.
-The Board will elect two directors to be Co-Chairs.
+Each Director is appointed for a term of three years and may be reappointed at the discretion of the appointing Member.
+The Board will elect two Directors to be Co-Chairs.
 The Co-Chairs will preside over Board affairs on an alternating twelve-month basis.